srobo/runbook/docs/teams/dropouts-and-reallocating-teams.md

 !!!note
     When allocating additional teams, ensure the team leader is aware that separate teams should be entirely separate, competitors should only be in a single team.
 Just because they're from the same school, doesn't make them any less rivals.

+If the team drops out shortly before the competition, we should attempt to encourage them to stay on and compete.
+If there is a problem that can be resolved, then this should be done.